5 Charities To Get Involved with During The Upcoming Holiday Season

 For more information, The Family Place is located at 319 US-5, Norwich, VT 05055 or 802-649-3268 or www.familyplacevt.org

-Lebanon, NH – For 40 years, the Women’s Informational Services has had a mission of empowering victims of domestic and sexual violence to become safe and self-reliant through crisis intervention and support services.
+Lebanon, NH – For almost 50 years, WISE has been the sole provider of crisis advocacy and support for victims of gender-based violence within 21 communities of the Upper Valley.
+WISE’s mission is to lead the Upper Valley to end gender-based violence through survivor-centered advocacy, prevention, education and mobilization for social change.
 Programs are offered that stress social justice through community education, training, and public policy.
 WISE provides 24-hour crisis intervention, advocacy, and support services.

-The organization provides a full range of services to Hartford residents including a 24-hour crisis line; emergency shelter; information and referral and facilitated support groups; and medical, legal and social services advocacy.
-Educational programming is offered to students and staff in six local school districts as well.
+The organization provides a full range of services to Upper Valley residents including a confidential and free 24-hour crisis line, peer support groups and workshops, emergency shelter, safety planning and in-person advocacy to hospitals, police stations, courthouses and other social service agencies.
+Educational programming is offered to students and staff in nine local school districts as well.

 WISE was established in 1971 as a career resource for women, offering education and employment training in addition to support and information for new mothers.
 As it became recognized as a safe space where women could gather, stories of domestic and sexual violence at home and in the workplace began to emerge.